-The CCC Nurse Anesthesia Entry-Level BSN to DNP program is a thirty-six month full time program designed for the post baccalaureate RN seeking certification in anesthesia and doctoral education.
-CCC just underwent a multi-million dollar expansion of the Nursing Learning Resource Center (NLRC) which is a state of the art simulation facility.
-All nurse anesthesia students will have the opportunity to learn in a hands on environment to promote more effective learning.
-This curriculum integrates didactic coursework with over 2,000 hours of clinical rotations, ensuring that students will administer more than 800 anesthetics to patients undergoing a wide variety of surgical and/or diagnostic procedures.
+The Doctorate of Nursing Practice Nurse Anesthesia Program is a 36-month full time program designed for the post baccalaureate RN seeking certification in anesthesia and doctoral education.
+Nurse anesthesia students will have the opportunity to learn in a hands on environment to promote more effective skill development.
+This curriculum integrates didactic coursework with over 2,000 hours of clinical, ensuring that students administer more than 800 anesthetics to patients undergoing a wide variety of surgical and/or diagnostic procedures.

 Students are predominantly in the didactic phases of the curriculum in addition to high fidelity simulation starting in the third semester.
 Students will develop airway management skills, positioning, patient safety, medication administration and sequence development, among other skills prior to starting clinical practicum.

 Students have a mix of didactic, simulation and clinical practicum during the second year.
-Some simulation activity include a Difficult Airway Workshop, Pediatric Boot Camp, and Crisis Resource Management Scenarios.
-Clinical skills start to develop, and the student becomes more familiar with the operating room environment and is able to apply theory to practice.
-DNP Leadership Practicum I is also introduced in the spring semester of the second year which combines practicum experiences with scholarly activities to provide in-depth learning to develop a proposal for the DNP project.
+The student becomes more familiar with the operating room environment and will apply theory to practice.
+DNP Leadership Practicum I is in the spring semester which combines practicum experiences with scholarly activities to provide in-depth learning to develop a proposal for the DNP project.

-In the third year, students continue their clinical practicum, finalize the DNP project and prepare for the National Certification Exam with on-campus mandatory study days throughout the year.
+In the third year, students continue their clinical practicum and simulation, finalize the DNP project and prepare for the National Certification Exam with on-campus mandatory study days throughout the year.

 Employment During the Program

-This is highly discouraged to work through the program.
-Every student study skills are different.
-SRNAs can expect to study 3 – 5 hours per weeknight and 6 – 8 hours per weekend day during the program, in addition to clinical requirements which can be up to 32 to 40 hours per week.
+Employment is highly discouraged for students in the program.
+Student Registered Nurse Anesthetists (SRNAs) can expect to study 3 – 5 hours per weeknight and 6 – 8 hours per weekend day during the program, in addition to clinical requirements which can be up to 32 to 40 hours per week.